-Good ventilation is just as important as providing your growing plants with sunlight and water.
-Good airflow promotes healthy growth while discouraging mold and stagnation problems often found in humid indoor gardens.
+For plants growing indoors, ventilation is just as important as sunlight and water.
+Good, constant airflow promotes healthy growth while discouraging the mold and stagnation problems often found in humid indoor gardens.
 Our experts are ready to help you select your air circulation system from our in-stock inventory.

 Why should I use an oscillating fan in my grow space?

-An oscillating fan will cause air movement helping to keep the area cool and controlling humidity on the plant and dew point within your grow space.
-Air movement across the plant will ultimately reduce the leaf surface temperature.
+Oscillating fans will also control the humidity on your plants.
+Ultimately, air movement across the plant will reduce the leaf surface temperatures.
 When leaf surface temperatures exceed 75°F, the plant enters a protection mode and begins to compensate for perceived drought.
-When a plant is in this protection mode it does not take in required nutrients and water because it is preserving energy.
+When a plant is in this mode, it does not take in required nutrients or water because it is preserving energy.
 Circulating air will help eliminate higher leaf surface temperatures and will keep your plant in optimum nutrient uptake mode.

 What is an inline fan used for?

 An inline fan is designed for use in ventilation systems to boost airflow.
 They mount directly into your ducting system to create efficient and quiet air movement for either supplying air to an area or exhausting air from an area.
 Hurricane Inline Fans are also designed to work in conjunction with Phresh Filters and can be used to air-cool reflectors used in hydroponic applications.

 Can I exhaust my fan into my attic or garage?